JJWallis/bookmark-landing-page/README.md

 <i class="fab fa-facebook-square social-icon social-icon-fb"></i>
 ```

-This project was my first time using Node Package Manager through which I was able to install multiple useful technologies to produce this project, including Font Awesome's icon library as demonstrated above.
-These icons come with great JavaScript support already built in, which provides much greater hover targets for transitioning icons based off of user actions.
+This project was my first time using NPM through which I was able to install multiple useful technologies to produce this project, including Font Awesome's icon library as demonstrated above.
+These icons come with great JavaScript support already built in, which provides much greater hover targets for transitioning icons based off a user actions.
 I was also able to successfully install the popular bundler Parcel, which provides a massive boost to productivity efficiency by compiling all of our CSS and JavaScript based technologies (Sass, Typescript, etc) all in one go on every save.

 ```scss
 .hero {